 Boutique and Mid-Range Hotels

-Amsterdam excels at boutique accommodation.
-The The Dylan Amsterdam on Keizersgracht is a design hotel set in a 17th-century building with individually styled rooms, typically priced €200–€350.
-The Hotel V Nesplein in the city centre offers sharp design, excellent breakfast, and a welcoming atmosphere in the €130–€200 range.
-Canal-house B&Bs throughout Jordaan and Prinsengracht offer authentic stays with steep staircases (very Dutch), canal views, and personal service for €100–€180.
-The INK Hotel Amsterdam, a former newspaper printing house, is a lively mid-range design option near the city centre.
+Amsterdam excels at boutique accommodation, and these smaller stays often have their own personality.
+The The Dylan Amsterdam on Keizersgracht is a design hotel set in a 17th-century building with individually styled rooms, typically priced €200–€350, and it remains one of my favorite hotels.
+The Hotel V Nesplein in the city centre offers sharp design, a good breakfast, and a welcoming atmosphere in the €130–€200 range; its central location also makes it an amazing location for a short trip.
+Hotel Asterisk is a friendly, affordable option in the Canal Belt and a best value pick in this category.
+Canal-house B&Bs throughout Jordaan and Prinsengracht offer authentic stays with steep staircases (very Dutch), canal views, and personal service for €100–€180, and some upgraded rooms, such as a deluxe double room, give you more space with a small seating area.

 Booking Tips